 Atlanta’s All-Inclusive Resource for Massage Therapy Continuing Education Classes

 As a massage therapist, you need to stay up-to-date on the latest and best techniques to serve your clients well.
-This is especially true when you consider that the state of Georgia mandates continuing education courses to renew your license.
+All Georgia massage therapists need to have 24 CEs earned between Nov.
+1, 2020, and Oct.
+31, 2022, to renew your license.
 Georgia Massage School is proud to help you fulfill this requirement through our massage therapy continuing education in Atlanta.
-You’ll need to have 24 CEs earned between Nov.
-1, 2020, and Oct.
-31, 2022, to renew your license, and we can provide you with all of the resources you need to make that happen.
-Our program is designed to fit right into a working schedule.

 Highly respected instructors from around the country teach Georgia Massage School’s advanced classes to further our students’ massage therapy careers.
 All of our continuing education courses are approved by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB), so you can be confident in their credentials.
 To learn more and be added to our school’s mailing list, please email us at email@example.com.
 For more information about specific massage education courses, please follow the links below.
 We’re happy to answer all of your questions about our programs.

 Any person entering the premises waives all civil liability against this premises owner and operator for any injuries caused by the inherent risk associated with contracting COVID-19 at public gatherings, except for gross negligence, willful and wanton misconduct, reckless infliction of harm, or intentional infliction of harm, by the individual or entity of the premises.

 Saturday, September 4 - Monday, September 6, 2021

 Fee: $450 if paid in full by August 4, $475 after August 4